henrythemes/jekyll-bootstrap-theme/ngsintro/1511/labs/resequencing-analysis.md

 -rw-r--r-- 1 mczody uppmax 82548517 Sep 23 21:44 human_17_v37.fasta
 ```

 except with your username.
-The size of the file in bytes is the number showing after your username and "uppmax".
+The size of the file in bytes is the number showing after your username.

 If your file is not there or if it's the wrong size, something went wrong with your copy and you need to figure out what before you move on.
 Checking the existence and size of files from each step in a process before performing the next step is a good practice that save a lot of time.